All of your foundational director knowledge in one affordable and flexible course.

 About this course

-Boardroom Bootcamp is undergoing a refresh and will re-launch in early 2023.
+Boardroom Bootcamp is undergoing a refresh and will re-launch in mid 2023.

 Joining a board is an exciting time in your professional career.